Israel Nash Gripka at Rough Trade West

 Israel Nash Gripka is one to watch as his work trend is increasing.
 He announces to cheers for a second encore that he’ll be back in two weeks.

-For further information about Israel Nash Gripka visit here.
+For further information and future events visit Israel Nash Gripka’s website here.

 Watch the video for Drown here: